 What does all of this have to do with Doctorow's "enshitification" thesis and church apps?

-If it's true that platforms naturally follow a life cycle that brings value to users, and next to businesses, and next to shareholders until there's no value left and the platforms become hot garbage and is eventually replaced, then spotting that pattern is essentially the "food handler's license" of leading and managing a community, particularly as we push them into digital communities.
+If it's true that platforms naturally follow a life cycle that brings value to users, and then to businesses, and then to shareholders until there's no value left and the platforms become hot garbage and is eventually replaced, then spotting that pattern is essentially the "food handler's license" of leading and managing a community, particularly as we push them into digital communities.

 Doctorow can try to create a new, boorish label for shock value, but "enshitification" is actually just marketing doing what marketing does.
 It's the native rot when you cultivate a community because, to a marketer, "community" is just another word for "audience"—the #1 thing they need to do their job.

 The key for app and platform deployment is spotting where a platform is in its product lifecycle.
-That matters for a church specifically because of the high cost of vendor lock-in: Once your church is locked into an app, it is incredibly costly to move them to something—hence why our motley crew even exists.
+That matters for a church specifically because of the high cost of vendor lock-in: Once your church is locked into an app, it is incredibly costly to move them to something new —hence why our motley crew even exists.